 A lesson isn’t complete until you know what not to do.
 Everything that has been said so far focuses on the affirmatives, because only a positive person and a positive attitude can train a dog successfully.
 That being said, you are still human.
 The tendency to feel frustration and get upset when your German Shepherd is not responding quickly to the training, is common; however, it is important for you to understand that exhibiting those negative emotions can be detrimental to your dog’s training.
-Here are 8 examples of things you should never do during a training session.
+Here are some examples of things you should never do during a training session:

 - Do not EVER hit your German Shepherd or abuse him or her physically in any way, even if there is a housebreaking accident.

 - Do not scream and yell at your German Shepherd.
 Your dog will always respond much better to kindness and patience than to anger and frustration.
 Screaming teaches them to fear you.